TonyIversonLin/ui-interview-server/README.md

 1. Show off your CSS/SCSS/LESS skills.
 2. Add any data viz. tool to render the data (linecharts, etc.).
+3. Show off your knowledge of how to implement the Redux pattern in an Angular world.
-3. Make this run as a docker container.
+4. Make this run as a docker container.